Nintendo VS. System: Reception

 Upon release, the VS. System generated excitement in the arcade industry, receiving praise for its easy conversions, affordability, flexibility, and multiplayer capabilities.
 Eddie Adlum of RePlay magazine said Nintendo had suddenly become "the big guy on the block" in 1984 due to the VS. System, which "not only meant interchangeable games but interaction between players on dual-monitor games".
-However, the graphics received a mixed response.
-Roger C. Sharpe of Play Meter magazine called it a "highly attractive and open-ended interchangeable game system featuring excellent graphics and realistic on-screen visuals" in 1984.
-However, the VS. System received some criticism for its graphics being technologically weaker than more recent rival arcade systems, and than Nintendo's own powerful Punch-Out arcade hardware.
+For Play Meter magazine, Roger C. Sharpe called it a "highly attractive and open-ended interchangeable game system featuring excellent graphics and realistic on-screen visuals" in 1984 and Gene Lewin gave the system a rating of 10+ out of 10 in 1985.
+Others criticized the system's graphics as technologically weaker than more recent rival arcade systems, and than Nintendo's own powerful Punch-Out!! arcade hardware.

 In Japan, VS. Tennis topped Japan's chart for table arcade cabinets in April 1984 and May 1984, and VS. Baseball topped the chart in June and July 1984.
 By 1985, however, the VS. System had declined in Japan, which led to Yamauchi deciding to withdraw Nintendo from the Japanese coin-op industry in late 1985 and Nintendo focusing more on the Famicom.

 In North America, by contrast, the VS. System became a major success.
-Following the arcade success of sports video games such as Konami's Track & Field (1983), Nintendo capitalized on this trend with several sports games (Punch-Out, Vs. Tennis and Vs. Baseball) that took the US arcade market by storm; Sharpe considered Nintendo "a force to reckon with" based on their strong performance.
+Following the arcade success of sports video games such as Konami's Track & Field (1983), Nintendo capitalized on this trend with sports games Punch-Out!!, VS. Tennis, and VS. Baseball with great success in the US arcade market; Sharpe considered Nintendo "a force to reckon with" based on this strong performance.
 The VS. System was declared an "overwhelming hit" by Play Meter, attributing its success to "good games and low price".
-Between 10,000 and 20,000 arcade cabinets were sold in 1984, and individual Vs. games were top earners on arcade charts.
+Between 10,000 and 20,000 arcade cabinets were sold in 1984, and individual VS. games were top earners on arcade charts.
 VS. Tennis topped the arcade charts for software conversion kits in July 1984 (on the RePlay charts) and August 1984 (on the Play Meter charts), and VS. Baseball topped the charts from September through November 1984.
 Hogan's Alley and Duck Hunt then became even more popular in American arcades, popularizing light gun shooter video games.
 By 1985, 50,000 cabinets had been sold, establishing Nintendo as an industry leader in the arcades.
 In November 1985, five VS. games were on the US RePlay top 20 arcade charts, with Hogan's Alley holding the top spot.
 Duck Hunt was also popular in arcades at the time.
-The VS. System went on to become the highest-grossing arcade machine of 1985 in the United States, and Hogan's Alley and Excitebike became the top two highest-grossing arcade system games that year.
+The VS. System went on to become the highest-grossing arcade platform of 1985 in the United States, and Hogan's Alley and Excitebike became the top two highest-grossing arcade system games that year.